 In 1957 the hall was leased to North Yorkshire County Council for a number of years for educational purposes for adults and children with “special needs”.
 As part of the agreement the hall had an extension added to the side of the building incorporating a kitchen and a toilet.
 In the main hall a false a ceiling was added blocking up 2 side windows, and the balcony area.
 The balcony area was accessible only by a heavy wooden loft ladder and was used to store furniture etc. The children and adults occupied the hall during the daytime.
 In the evenings the hall could be hired out for 4 shillings a night.
 A Horticultural club was formed in 1959 and held many meetings and an annual flower and vegetable show.
 In the 1960s, the Over 60s club was formed and had a large membership.
 The highlight of this club was the annual coach outing.
 During the 60s there was a thriving Young Wives club and a Youth club.

-In 2006 a new village hall management committee was elected to manage the affairs of the village hall.
+In 2006 a new Village Hall management committee was elected to manage the affairs of the Village Hall.
 Their first task was to sort out the legal ownership of the hall as most of the original Trustees had died.
-In 2009 four new Trustees were appointed as” Holding Trustees” to hold “Title” of the village hall for the residents of Morton-on-Swale, and the village hall management committee was to continue managing the village hall.
+In 2009 four new Trustees were appointed as” Holding Trustees” to hold “Title” of the Village Hall for the residents of Morton-on-Swale, and the Village Hall management committee was to continue managing the Hall.

 During this time a lottery grant of £10,000 from Awards for All was awarded to upgrade the toilets,to provide a disabled toilet and to remove asbestos from the extension roof.

 In 2009 a partial structure survey of the hall was carried out showing that the roof was in need of urgent attention.
 In 2010 the Trustees and the management committee decided to plan a 3-phase refurbishment of the village hall to be funded by grants and local fundraising.
 The committee secured 14 grants and as everyone became available a new phase of work began.